space88man/kubeadm-transcripts/centos/02-sock-shop.md

 ```

 The user facing IP address is kubeX:30001, i.e. 192.168.100-103:30001.
 You should
-be able to browse to any of kube[0-3]:30001 so reach the demo.
+be able to browse to any of kube[0-3]:30001 to reach the demo.